x15rte/steamguard-pc/README.md

 The pytest suite includes the configured pyright check.
 CI runs on `windows-latest` with Python 3.11.

+TODO:
+Ensure that all features are working
+Supports multiple platforms
+GUI

 ## License

 MIT.
 See [LICENSE](LICENSE).